vinson-ridenour/bamazon/README.md

+## BAMazon is a server-side program that will show a list of products available to the user for them to purchase.

-See my video of how it works here!
+See my video of how it works here - thanks for watching! :)

 https://drive.google.com/open?id=0B_bLO8FfccURbkdEcW45QnIteEE

-# BAMazon

-## BAMazon is a program that will show a list of products available to the user for them to purchase.

 1. User types the ID of item from the list